-Cohen Milstein was recently appointed interim co-lead counsel for a proposed class of direct purchasers of Resistors in In re Resistors Antitrust Litigation, 5:15-cv-03820-RMW (N.D.
-Cal.).
+On December 21, 2015, Cohen Milstein was appointed interim co-lead counsel for a proposed class of direct purchasers of resistors.

-As a result of the alleged conspiracy, direct purchasers of Resistors – such as electronics manufacturers or electronic component distributors – may have paid artificially-inflated prices.
+Resistors are small electrical components that are used to create an electrical circuit.
+Electronic devices including cars, computers, and cell phones require resistors to function.
+As a result of the alleged conspiracy, direct purchasers of resistors – such as electronics manufacturers or electronic component distributors – may have paid artificially-inflated prices.

 On September 5, 2017, Judge Donato denied in part Defendants’ motions to dismiss, holding that Direct Purchaser Plaintiffs had plausibly alleged Defendants’ participation in a conspiracy to fix the prices of linear resistors spanning from July 2003 through December 2015.
 The Court granted Direct Purchasers leave to amend the Complaint to provide additional allegations of Defendants’ domestic subsidiaries’ liability.
 The Court subsequently denied from the bench the Defendants’ renewed motion to dismiss the Direct Purchasers’ claims against the domestic subsidiaries.